 - Collaborations with Alex Acuna, Mike Stern, Pat Metheny, Maria Joao.

-- Concerts in Los Angeles, New York, London, Zagreb, Milano, St. Petersburg, Moscow, Kiev, Stockholm, Istanbul, Havana, Riga and other major cities.
+- Concerts in Los Angeles, New York, London, Paris, Zagreb, Milano, St. Petersburg, Moscow, Kiev, Odessa, Stockholm, Copenhagen, Istanbul, Havana, Riga, Naples, Caen, Hamburg, Stuttgart and other major cities.

 - Artist in residence at Ingmar Bergman Estate 2014/2015